agrobys/BoardProvisioningBot/README.md

 # Webex Board Provisioning Bot

->This code is NOT written for production.
-Please use for testing purposes only.
+>This README has not yet been updated from the test version.
+Please wait or contact me for assistance.

 Credits go to @schachem for his echo bot which I used as a sceleton for this bot!
 Find it at: https://github.com/schachem/EchoBot

 How to start the bot:

 - Install ngrok and necessary packages.
-- To get the token for my bot, send me a message at agrobys@cisco.com.
-Otherwise, you can create your own bot at https://developer.webex.com/my-apps/new/bot and paste its token, id, email, and name in the .yaml file.
+- You can create your own bot at https://developer.webex.com/my-apps/new/bot.
+Paste its token, id, email, and name in the .yaml file.
 - Run app.py

 How to interact with the bot: